AxelRoudaut/THC_BlueBorne/README.md

   - [littl tools](https://github.com/marsyy/littl_tools)

 Our contribution:

-We are going to reproduce this attacks using Samsung S3 and/or Sony Xperia 2.
+We are going to reproduce this attacks using not patched Samsung Galaxy S3 and/or Sony Xperia 2.

   ### d.
 BlueBorne attack on Windows